cmu-argus-2/Comms-GS-Database-Interface/README.md

    ```

 ## Configuration

-1. **Google Cloud Credentials**:
+1.**Google Cloud Credentials**

-   You must have a Google Cloud Service Account key, which is recently keep in the drive with Mingyu Tang @Elon-M08.
+The `key.json` file contains the credentials required to interact with Google Cloud Storage, which is recently keep in the drive with Mingyu Tang @Elon-M08.
 Turn to him if you want the access.

+1. **Where to find it**: The `key.json` file is stored in a shared Google Drive folder.
+Please download it from [Google Drive Link](#) (ask the project owner @Mingyu Tang for access).
+2. **Where to place it**: Once downloaded, place the `key.json` file in the root directory ('./Database') of this project.

+Make sure **not** to upload this file to the repository.
+The `.gitignore` file is configured to prevent this file from being accidentally pushed to the repo.

   Once you have downloaded the JSON key file, set it up in your environment:

    ```bash
    export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/key.json"